Bound by Corruption by BelovedStranger

 Kagome was forced to watch as Sesshomaru used his green whip to corral them all together again, then witnessed their gory demise.

-“How can you say this is for me?” she asked on a horrified whisper as another man went down, blood spurting from his chest after Sesshomaru struck the ningen with his deadly claws.
+“How can you say this is for me?” she asked on a horror-stricken whisper as another man went down, blood spurting from his chest after Sesshomaru struck the ningen with his deadly claws.
 “This isn’t for me.”
 Her voice grew louder, shrill.
-“It’s for you, for your ends.
+“It’s for you.
+For your ends.
 Don’t you dare say this is for me!”

-No, this can’t be her fault.
-He couldn’t lay the blame on her!
+This wasn’t her fault.
+He couldn’t lay the blame at her feet!
 It wasn’t her fault; it wasn’t!
 She didn’t realize she was saying it aloud, over and over again, as Sesshomaru stood before the scarred man still on horseback.
 “It’s not my fault, it’s not my fault, it’s not my fault.”

 The horse’s shrill cry hurt her ears, and Kagome covered them with a wince.
 The horse reared, and the rider fell from his perch with a yell, before the horse bolted.